hsalamat/angularjs2/README.md

    Windows: run the command prompt as an administrator: npm install -g angular-cli OS X or Linux: open the terminal: sudo npm install -g angular-cli

- 6. Create a new project folder angularjsworkspace and inside the folder, create a package.json file by typing from the command line: npm init
+ 6. Create a new project folder "angularjsworkspace" and inside the folder, create a package.json file by typing from the command line:    npm init
     Note: you'll get prompted with bunch of questions.

     c:\hooman\angularjsworkspace >npm init

     This utility will walk you through creating a package.json file.
 It only covers the most common items, and tries to guess sensible defaults.

-don't worry about the answers, because you are going to replace to package.json content with the following:
+Don't worry about the answers when you run this utility, because you are going to replace to package.json content with the following:

 {
   "name": "angular2-quickstart",